geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 Direct `runSuiteQL` mode is available for smaller queries.
 When direct execution returns at least the configured page size, the RESTlet automatically re-runs the query with `runSuiteQLPaged` to paginate longer result sets.

-## AI Record Chat
+## AI Report And Schema Chat

-Use the header `AI Chat` action to show or hide the floating chat panel.
+Use the header `AI Chat` action to show or hide the floating chat panel below the button.

 The chat is powered by NetSuite's `N/llm` module through the SuiteQL Runner RESTlet.
-It is intended for standard NetSuite record type IDs, SuiteQL table/source names, transaction type codes, common standard fields, and record schema patterns.
+It specializes in reports, saved searches, standard NetSuite record type IDs, SuiteQL table/source names, transaction type codes, common standard fields, joins, table relationships, and schema patterns.

+The assistant is allowed to answer broader NetSuite, SuiteQL, SuiteScript, SDF, analytics, and reporting questions when that helps the user.

 Custom records, custom fields, and feature-dependent fields remain account-specific.
 Verify those details in the target account's Records Catalog, Records Browser, or Schema Browser before using them in production queries.